 1) Decide on your location and time of year, check out this guide for amazing locations to help you get started!

 2) Pick your photographer.
-Finding your photographer can be one of the harder parts of planning your elopement, however if you want a photographer who specializes in elopements and intimate weddings, and someone who is going to be your elopement guide and adventure photographer, HI!
-I would freaking love to not only document your special day but give you a damn good elopement experience.
-Fill out my contact form to get started!
+Finding your photographer can be one of the harder parts of planning your elopement, however if you want a photographer who specializes in elopements and intimate weddings, and someone who is going to be your elopement guide and photographer, As a born and raised Washingtonian, I would freaking love to not only document your special day but help you plan your incredible elopement!
+Fill out my contact form to inquire with me :)

 4) You’ll decide on your accommodations and lodging.
 I go over a bunch of campgrounds, lodging and RV details in this guide but you’ll want to pick a place to stay that aligns with your plans and is near your elopement location.

-6) Kick back, relax and celebrate your love and commitment to one another in a unique and adventurous way.
-Because your day is more than just a wedding day, it deserves to be an experience.
+6) Kick back, relax and celebrate your love and commitment to one another in a unique and adventurous way!

 If you want an easily accessible trail but don’t want to sacrifice the gorgeous view, Cape Flattery in Olympic National Park is an amazing spot for your elopement!
 Cape flattery is managed by the Makah Tribe and located on the tip of the coast in the Olympics.
 If you crave the rugged coastal vibe and want to feel like you’re cliffside to the ocean, A Cape Flattery wedding is for you!
 Learn more about visiting Cape Flattery on the Washington Trail Association website.